Mera Peak: Location, Height, and Popular Highlights

 Balaram Thapa

-Balaram ThapaUpdated: Feb 1st 2023 |
+Balaram ThapaUpdated: Feb 18th 2025 | Peaks

 Nepal is one of the best destinations for adventurous vacations.
 It is home of many of the tallest mountain peaks on Earth.
 As a matter of fact, eight of the ten tallest mountain peaks in the world are situated in Nepal, including Mount Everest- the highest peak on the planet.
 Nepal truly is a wonderful destination that presents many attractions and natural beauties.
 It is a country of many cultures and combined with the natural attributes, Nepal presents its visitors with unforgettable trekking and climbing adventures.

 Likewise, another notable feature of Nepal is its topographical diversity.
-In just a span of (?) meters from north to south, Nepal has a biodiversity that harbors unique multifarious wildlife spheres- housing many different species of floral and faunal life pertaining to the terrain.
+In just a span of (200 km) from north to south, Nepal has a biodiversity that harbors unique multifarious wildlife spheres- housing many different species of floral and faunal life pertaining to the terrain.
 Retrospectively, Nepal has numerous peaks that are suitable for climbing as well.
 In correspondence, Nepal is one of the best destinations for peak climbing in the world.
 Many enthusiastic trekkers and mountaineers from all across the globe visit Nepal for peak climbing adventures.

 As such, Nepal Mountaineering Association (NMA) is granted the authority by the Mountaineering Section of the Ministry of Culture, Tourism and Civil Aviation (MoCTCA) to issue peak climbing permits in Nepal.
 So, what exactly is peak climbing?
 To answer that question in the most simplest of forms- peak climbing is carefully navigating your way to the summit of a climbable peak.
 In general, peak climbing, initially, follows the same basic routes of a typical base camp trekking.
 However, the point where peak climbing differs from base camp trekking lies in the fact that base camp trekking ends when, as the name itself suggests, the base camp of a peak is reached; peak climbing, on the other hand, takes the base camp trekking journey a bit further and has the final destination of the journey not on the base camp, but rather at the summit of the peak.
 As such, peak climbing is technically more difficult than base camp trekking.
 It requires a higher level of physical strength and strategy to overcome, along with the use of climbing gears as well- like ropes, crampons, harnesses and karabiners.